Meet James: The Owner Behind WakeGarden, Bangkok's Newest 2-Tower Wake Park

 Bangkok's wake scene has always had a few dominant flagship parks - TWP Lumlukka, ESC Thai Wake Park, Zanook - all of them full cables.
 What the city was missing was a rider-owned 2-tower focused specifically on progression and coaching.
 WakeGarden fills that gap.

-One month in, James has built exactly the kind of place he always imagined.
+Two months in, James has built exactly the kind of place he always imagined.
 Book a session, meet him, and see why the early reviews are what they are.

 See the full park details: WakeGarden Wake Park page | Compare all Bangkok parks: Wake Parks Bangkok